Nevada’s path to Little League World Series made much easier

 The other will be a Metro Region consisting of New York, New Jersey and Connecticut, with Pennsylvania remaining in the Mid-Atlantic.

-What this means for Nevada is that whichever team emerges as state champion each year will no longer have to win a West Region that includes Little League powers California and Hawaii.
+What this means for Nevada is that whichever team emerges as state champion each year will no longer have to win a West Region that includes Little League powers Northern California, Southern California and Hawaii.

-California holds the U.S. records for most appearances (48) and championships (7).
+The two California divisions hold the U.S. records for most appearances (48) and championships (seven).

-Hawaii has made it 13 times, won two titles and advanced to this year’s U.S. Championship game before falling to Louisiana.
+Hawaii has made it 13 times, won two titles and advanced to this year’s U.S. Championship game before falling to Louisiana 9-5 on Saturday.

 Montana made the World Series in 2011.
 Wyoming and Utah have never qualified.